top of page

 Behavior and Participation Expectations

 Orchestra Magnet students are expected to treat each other, all adults, instruments, and property with respect at all times.
 Behavior expectations during performances and classes are similar, as class time is used to practice excellent concert behavior and participation.
-Any issues with behavior or participation will be addressed immediately and a parent, couselor, or administrator will be contacted as needed.
+Any issues with behavior or participation will be addressed immediately, and a parent, counselor, or administrator will be contacted as needed.
 All orchestra magnet students are required to adhere to the MDCPS Student Code of Conduct as well as the rules set forth by the administration of Miami Arts Studio 6-12 @ Zelda Glazer.
 School rules infractions will result in consequences that may include being exited from Miami Arts Studio 6-12 @ Zelda Glazer.

 Magnet Contract Compliance